alessandrasomma28/madsf/README.md

 - `libraries/`: contains all the utility functions to generate the input for the simulation.
 - `sumoenv/`: contains the output folder, the SF net files, and the `sumocfg` file, which is automatically generated in *main.py*.
 - `config/`: contains `.json` files to configurate providers, personalities and acceptances.
+- `doc/`: contains additional documentation of the project.

 ## How-to-run instructions